 We appreciate all questions and comments regarding the SCORCH.
 Before submitting this form, please review our FAQ page to see if your question has already been addressed

-Nine research institutions are currently funded by the SCORCH initiative:
+Eleven data generation projects are currently funded by the SCORCH initiative:

 This project will perform single nucleus RNA sequencing (snRNA-seq) on three brain regions with the possibility of identifying gene targets that exhibit region and cell type specific selectivity of opioid use disorder in the context of HIV/HIV associated neurocognitive impairment.